Visual Studio Code extension for Arduino

-1.8.7 has some breaking changes, causing board package and library installation failures.
-It is recommended to that you install version
+1.8.7 had some breaking changes, causing board package and library installation failures.
+These failures were corrected in

-Open VS Code and press F1 or Ctrl + Shift + P to open command palette, select Install Extension and type
+Open VS Code and press F1 or Ctrl + Shift + P or Cmd + Shift + P to open command palette, select Install Extension and type

-Or launch VS Code Quick Open (Ctrl + P), paste the following command, and press enter.
+Or launch VS Code Quick Open (Ctrl + P or Cmd + P ), paste the following command, and press enter.

 ext install vscode-arduino